 Son of Man

+The Son of Man is the preexistent messianic figure revealed in the Parables of Enoch, chosen before creation to sit on the throne of glory and judge kings, rulers, and the wicked.
 In the visionary landscapes of ancient apocalyptic literature preserved among the Enochic traditions, a transcendent figure stands at the center of divine judgment and the restoration of cosmic order.
 Appearing most vividly within the Parables of Enoch, this being embodies the hopes of the righteous community facing oppression, serving as both revealer of hidden knowledge and executor of justice against earthly powers.
 The text portrays him in close association with the Head of Days, sharing a throne of glory from which he surveys and condemns the mighty of the earth, a role that underscores his function as mediator between the heavenly realm and human history.
-Central to these descriptions are passages such as 1 Enoch 46, where the figure is introduced alongside the Ancient of Days, and chapters 62–63, which detail his role in summoning and sentencing kings and potentates who have denied the name of the Lord of Spirits.
+Central to these descriptions are passages such as 1 Enoch 46, where the figure is introduced alongside the Ancient of Days, and chapters 62-63, which detail his role in summoning and sentencing kings and potentates who have denied the name of the Lord of Spirits.
 He is further identified as the Elect One and the Righteous One, preexistent and chosen before the foundations of the world, as noted in 1 Enoch 48.
 These titles converge to present a unified messianic agent who gathers the righteous, unveils secrets long concealed, and establishes an eternal dominion characterized by peace and vindication for the oppressed.
 Within the broader Enochian corpus, including connections to the Book of Jubilees’ emphasis on covenantal fidelity and the calendrical order, this figure reinforces themes of divine sovereignty over chaotic forces and the ultimate triumph of wisdom.
 His portrayal influenced later apocalyptic expectations by blending royal, priestly, and prophetic attributes into a single exalted identity.
 Readers encountering these texts find a compelling vision of justice that transcends immediate historical suffering, pointing toward an enduring heavenly rule aligned with the faithful.

 Biography